Looking for Planning FAQ’s? Click here.

 1. What does AONB stand for and what does this designation mean?

-For full details of what Area of Outstanding Natural Beauty (AONB) designation means please go to our About the AONB page.
+For full details of what Area of Outstanding Natural Beauty (AONB) designation means please go to our Caring page.

-2. What is the meaning of “Mendip”? – there is no definitive answer but – courtesy of Wikipedia
+2. What is the meaning of “Mendip”, and is it Mendip or Mendips? – there is no definitive answer but – courtesy of Wikipedia, and further research below;

 Or could be from Celtic monith, meaning mountain or hill.

 Or perhaps Old English yppe in the sense of upland, or plateau.

 Or Mened (Welshmynydd), a Brythonic term for upland moorland.